How to Make a Press Kit in 8 Steps (+ Template & Examples)

 - Historical milestones

 Depending on the nature of your business and the type of media kit you’re creating, discuss some details about your products or services.
 If you have several product lines, list them all in an easily understandable way.
-Mention the important details people would need to know about your products or services, such as your prices, product ingredients, and production processes, if applicable.
+Mention the important details people need to know about your products or services, such as your prices, product ingredients, and production processes, if applicable.

-For example, a skincare brand might list the ingredients used in its products, or a cafe might outline the steps behind coffee production.
+For example, a skincare brand might list the ingredients used in its products, or a cafe might outline the steps behind its coffee production.
 Think of this section as a more in-depth brochure of what your business offers, with professional journalists as your readers instead of the general public.

-If they advance the purpose of your media kit, include short bios for officers (CEO, president, founder, and so on) and key team members.
+If they advance the purpose of your media kit, include short bios for officers (e.g., CEO, president, founder, and so on) and key team members.
 Describe their career history and a few facts about their contribution to the company.
 For more guidance about what to include (and whether including a bio will add to the credibility of your kit), read our article about how to write a new hire press release.

-3. Add Photos
+Step 3: Add Photos

-If your media kit is digital, make it easy for journalists to download and save a copy for reference.
+If your media kit is digital, make it easy for journalists to download and save for reference.
 This is especially important for businesses offering products.
 Take good photos of your products, upload them to an online drive, and include the download link for the original, high-resolution files in your media kit—these photos will appear in press coverage about your business.
 If your business doesn’t offer physical products, include images of your logo or location instead.

 As the job of a press kit is to make it easier for journalists to cover news about your business, providing links to original as well as web-friendly versions of photos, logos, headshots, and other assets is ideal.
 You can also provide them in multiple formats (for example, both JPG and PNG) and include brand style guidelines for multimedia assets describing how and where to use them, copyright information, licensing details, and so on.

-5. Link to Past Press Releases
+Step 5: Link to Press Releases

-6. Include Links to Social Media Profiles
+Step 6: Link to Social Media Profiles

 In today’s digital-centric world, your social media accounts are just as valuable a point of contact as your email address or contact number.
 To round out your media kit, it’s a good idea to include your business’ social media links at the bottom of your document, whether it’s a portable document file (PDF) or an online webpage.